prateethvnayak/zsh.github.io/index.md

 ```bash
 curl https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh | sed -e 's/grep\ \/zsh\$\ \/etc\/shells/which zsh/g' | zsh
 ```
 The installation is quick and we are welcomed with the `oh-my-zsh` installation.
-As specified, enter command `zsh` to enter the `0h-my-zsh` shell.
+As specified, enter command `zsh` to enter the `oh-my-zsh` shell.

 <img src="images/ohmyzsh.png" width="450" height="250">